volodymyrhudyma/blog/content/blog/2020-06-04-getting-started-with-react.md

 * React uses JSX syntax
 * React has mainly 2 component types: class and functional components
 * Props are component's parameters
-* State is built-in object which allows component to manage it's own data
+* State is a built-in object which allows the component to manage its own data
 * In the newest versions of React state can be used in both, class and functional components